B2B effective cases that are not B2Boring

 Business problem

-• Sage invented the accounting software category but had become a fragmented business due to a long history of product acquisitions
+Sage invented the accounting software category but had become a fragmented business due to a long history of product acquisitions.
+They were now perceived as the old school option in the category.
+And 95% of their marketing costs were spent on in-market customers, not very effectively.

 Reframed problem

-• Rather than focusing on B2B software benefits, Sage focused on how business audiences felt alone and unheard in the category
+Rather than focusing on B2B software benefits, Sage focused on how business audiences felt alone and unheard in the category.
+They chose to target professionals who bring their whole humanity to work.
+And they focused on the true human impact of finances and bookkeeping in a business.

 Solution

-• Created the 'Voices of Business' platform, championing unscripted customer stories around vulnerable and messy truths in business
+Sage created the 'Voices of Business' platform, championing unscripted customer stories around vulnerable and messy truths in business.
+They paired human stories with a distinct and vibrant animated world.
+And executed a full global rebrand across 8 markets and 1,000+ assets.

 Results